mrsonne/hubit/examples/tanks/README.md

 # Cascading tanks

-This example shows how to set up models where one compartment (cell, element) consumes the result of a neighboring compartment (cell, element).
+This example shows how to set up models where one compartment (cell, element) consumes the result of an upstream neighboring compartment (cell, element).
 In the example, a liquid flows from one tank to the next in a cascading fashion.
 The example encompass two similar tanks models `model1` and `model2` that illustrate explicit linking of the tanks and a more generic linking pattern, respectively.

 The two models have three tanks connected as schematically illustrated below.